jeffdare/iot-visualization/README.md

 make the REST call to get the historical data

         this.plotHistoricGraph

+> ####Realtime data:

+>   The components for the realtime data visualization are placed in the files historian.js and historianGraph.js in this folder.

+        iot-visualization\public\js\realtime\

+        \realtime.js

+        \realtimeGraph.js

+>>

+> *realtimeGraph.js*: This file contains the graph and it's related functions.This is written in the same style as historianGraph.js above.So you can follow the guidelines for historianGraph.js to customize the code.

+>>

+> *historian.js* : This file intializes the graph and subscribes to the mqtt topics to get realtime device data from IBM IOT cloud.

+>>

-> You can download the zip and use the above guidelines to customize the graphs to change the visualization.
+> You can download the iot-visualization project zip and use the above guidelines to customize the graphs to change the visualization.

 [node.js]:http://nodejs.org
 [jQuery]:http://jquery.com